 |1 Year||2 Years||3 Years|

-Key Features: 2% cash back on all purchases is highest available rate; must be linked to a Fidelity IRA, brokerage account, or 529 savings plan.
+Key Features: 2% cash back on all purchases is highest available rate; must be linked to at least one Fidelity account.

 |Capital One Cash Rewards